16 Free Concept Map Templates (Word, PPT)

 A concept map is a diagram that displays relationships between concepts or ideas.

-A concept map is comprised of a set of elements which include words and phrases.
+This map consists of a set of elements which include words and phrases.
 It can be in the form of a simple list, a branching tree structure with arrows pointing to specific locations, or a combination of the two.
-Concept maps are generally used to visualize thoughts or concepts and are also a good way of showing how ideas relate to one another.
+Concept maps are generally used to visualise thoughts or concepts and are also a good way of showing how ideas relate to one another.

 Developing a good concept map is an excellent strategy for studying material because it helps you organize the information in your mind.
 In addition, this structure provides a way for people to understand what they are studying and help them remember different concepts through spatial memory.